Skip to main content

 Actions on a company level:

-• Frequently communicate why your organisation does what it does and how it aims to do it.
+• Frequently communicate why your organization does what it does and how it aims to do it.
 Give examples of how people contribute to the common goal and thank them for it publicly.
 Refer to different areas of the contributions each time and try to include every role that was involved.

 • Ask managers to find out what their employees would like to try out or have more control over and how the company would benefit from those changes.
 Managers could allocate some time and freedom to let their employee's experiment.